IMPACT: Collected Essays On Expanding Access to Justice (July 2016)

 Project Blog — RacialJusticeProject.com

-The Racial Justice Project is a legal advocacy organization dedicated to protecting the constitutional and civil rights of people who have been denied those rights on the basis of race and to increase public awareness of racism and racial injustice in the areas of education, employment, political participation, and criminal justice.
+The Racial Justice Project is a legal advocacy organization dedicated to protecting the constitutional and civil rights of people who have been denied those rights on the basis of race, and to increase public awareness of racism and racial injustice in the areas of education, employment, political participation, and criminal justice.
 The Racial Justice Project’s advocacy includes litigation, training, and public education.
-Professor Deborah Archer serves as Faculty Director.
-For more information and to visit their website, please click here.
+Professors Penelope Andrews and Alvin Bragg serve as Faculty Directors.
+For more information, visit the Racial Justice Project blog.

 The New York Law School Racial Justice Project and the Racial Justice Program of the American Civil Liberties Union co-authored a report on food deserts —areas with either no access or limited access to fresh, affordable food—and the impact on communities of color.
 The report is titled Unshared Bounty: How Structural Racism Contributes to the Creation and Persistence of Food Deserts.
 For more about the report, click here.